ocaml/dune/doc/overview.rst

      compilation flags.
 In Dune, each directory has an environment attached to it.
 Inside a scope, each directory inherits the environment from its parent.
 At the root of every scope, a default environment is used.
-At any point, the environment can be altered using an :ref:`dune-env` stanza.
+At any point, the environment can be altered using an :doc:`/reference/files/dune/env` stanza.

    build profile
      A global setting that influences various defaults.
 It can be set from the